LaMelo Ball’s second-generation signature boot PUMA MB.02 joins hands with “Rick and Morty” to create the latest joint shoe-breakinglatest.news-Breaking Latest News

-PUMA teamed up with NBA star LaMelo Ball to create the second-generation signature boots MB.02, which was officially released in October last year.
-The PUMA Hoops team announced the second collaboration with the popular sci-fi animated cartoon “Rick and Morty” to launch the latest joint shoes, and synchronized Release the official release information in Taiwan.
+PUMA hand in hand NBA man balloon star LaMelo Ball created the second-generation signature boots MB.02, which was officially released in October last year.
+The PUMA Hoops team announced the second joint collaboration with the popular sci-fi animated cartoon “Rick and Morty” to launch the latest joint shoes, and simultaneously released the official release information in Taiwan. .

-Adult Swim’s popular TV sci-fi sitcom animation “Rick and Morty” is LaMelo Ball’s favorite cartoon show.
-Space design concept “Not From Here”.
+Adult Swim Popular TV Sci-Fi Sitcom Animation“Rick and Morty” is LaMelo Ball’s favorite cartoon show, the content tells a family’s adventure and fantasy story in multiple universes.
+The scene setting also echoes the space design concept “Not From Here” of LaMelo Ball’s signature basketball shoes MB series.

 Continuing the concept of “Climb Aboard” as the main axis of the overall design, it is based on the fantasy style and color in cartoons.
 The left foot is covered with a special-shaped green gradient interstellar purple, and Rick’s head is embossed on the tongue, and the right foot is laser yellow gradient.
 The eye-catching design of meteorite pink is simultaneously added to the tongue of the shoe, and the head of Morty is added to the fun of the tongue.
 The innovative upper structure is matched with gradient colors to increase the visual level, and it is embellished with metallic shimmering materials.
 The body of the shoe is also embellished with LaMelo’s tattoo pattern.
 The rocket launch tattoo on his ankle is changed from the toe to the heel.
 Flame-sprayed strips are used to write the words 1 OF 1 and RARE on the inside of the shoe, and the heel design is stitched with webbing to write the MELO letter and LaMelo’s signature wing tattoo logo on the chest, embellished with fluorescent green for the finishing touch.
 Finally, fun and ingenuity are injected into the inside of the tongue, and Rick’s mantra “Wubba Lubba Dub Dub” and Morty’s catchphrase “Get Your Sh*t Together” are embossed on the tongue.